-The damages analysis employed by the analysts of each side of the litigation included an estimated value for the Subject Systems.

-The Wave analyst eventually arrived at a value for the Subject Systems by applying a pricing multiple of 7.8 to the Subject Systems' annualized EBITDA.
+The damages analysis employed by analysts on both sides of the litigation included estimated values for the Subject Systems.
+The WaveDivision analyst eventually arrived at a value for the Subject Systems by applying a pricing multiple of 7.8 to the Subject Systems' annualized EBITDA.
 This methodology resulted in a concluded value for the Subject Systems of \$332.2 million.

-The annualized EBITDA was estimated to include the earnings growth that the Subject Systems were expected to achieve under Wave's ownership and control.
-The 7.8 pricing multiple was based on the pricing multiples derived from two previous acquisitions of cable systems by Wave as well as the recent downturn in the economy.
+The annualized EBITDA was estimated to include the earnings growth that the Subject Systems were expected to achieve under WaveDivision's ownership and control.
+The 7.8 pricing multiple was based on the pricing multiples derived from two previous acquisitions of cable systems by WaveDivision, as well as the recent downturn in the economy.

-In contrast, the damages analyst for Millennium used a DCF method to value the Subject Systems.
-For purposes of his DCF analysis, the Millennium analyst used the "base case" financial projections that Wave provided to its bank to obtain financing for the purchase of the Subject Systems.
-However, the Millennium valuation analyst revised the base case projections downward due to his belief that the projections were unrealistically optimistic.

-The Millennium analyst used the revised Wave financial projections to prepare a DCF analysis that resulted in a concluded value of \$140.4 million for the Subject Systems.
+In contrast, the damages analyst for Millennium Digital used a DCF method to value the Subject Systems.
+For purposes of his DCF analysis, the Millennium Digital analyst used the "base case" financial projections that WaveDivision provided to its bank to obtain financing for the purchase of the Subject Systems.
+However, the Millennium Digital valuation analyst revised the base case projections downward based on his belief that the projections were unrealistically optimistic.
+The Millennium Digital analyst used the revised WaveDivision financial projections to prepare a DCF analysis that resulted in a concluded value of \$140.4 million for the Subject Systems.

-The Millennium analyst also prepared a second DCF analysis using projections that were prepared by a financial adviser to Millennium.
-This second DCF analysis resulted in a concluded value for the Subject Systems of \$122 million.9
+The Millennium Digital analyst also prepared a second DCF analysis using projections that were prepared by a financial adviser to Millennium Digital.
+This second DCF analysis resulted in a concluded value for the Subject Systems of \$122 million.